Aarhus-Psychiatry-Research/psycop-common/README.md

 ## Usage

-TODO: Add minimal usage example

-To see more examples, see the [documentation].
+For an example use case, see [t2d-baseline-paper](https://github.com/Aarhus-Psychiatry-Research/t2d-baseline-paper).

 <!--
 # 📖 Documentation